Smart Home Buying

 It’s free.
 Real estate commissions are historically a seller’s expense.
 Sellers hire a listing agent and agree to a commission long before the house is on the market.
 If they agree to pay 6% in commissions, for example, the seller’s agent shares the 6% with the buyer’s agent.
 If the buyer doesn’t have an agent, the listing agent keeps the full 6%.
 That makes for a very happy listing agent, but an unrepresented and at-risk buyer.

-What if I uncover a problem with the house?
+What if I discover a problem with the house?

 We write our buyer’s offers with several “out clauses” to protect you in case there is an unresolvable issue with the house, financing, or title.
 You’ll have time to get the house inspected, shop for homeowner’s insurance, and to finalize your financing before you risk more than a few hundred dollars.